IV estimation of causal hazard ratio: Identification and estimation of the causal hazard ratio

-\begin{remark} When the instrument $Z$ is randomized, \eqref{assumption:no-interaction} is equivalent to $E[D(1)-D(0)\mid X,U] = E[D(1)-D(0)\mid X]$.
+When the instrument $Z$ is randomized, \eqref{eqn:iden} is equivalent to $E[D(1)-D(0)\mid X,U] = E[D(1)-D(0)\mid X]$.
 Let $(D(1), D(0))$ be the compliance type \citep[Table 1]{wang2018bounded}.
-Then Assumption \ref{assumption:no-interaction} holds as long as there is no unmeasured confounders that also predicts compliance type.
-As pointed out in \cite{wang2018bounded}, this assumption has an important design implication that even if a randomized instrument is available, investigators should still try to collect covariates that may predict compliance type. \end{remark}
+Then Assumption \ref{assumption:no-interaction} holds as long as there are no unmeasured confounders that also predict compliance type.
+The latter condition is closely related to the principal stratum homogeneity assumption that the causal effect is equal across principal strata \citep[e.g.][]{aronow2013beyond}, which holds if the compliance type itself is not an (unmeasured) confounder.
+Note that due to non-collapsibility of the hazard ratio, even under the principal stratum homogeneity assumption, the complier hazard ratio is generally not equal to the marginal hazard ratio.
+So methods that identify complier hazard ratio may not directly be used to identify the marginal causal hazard ratio.